HUANGsir-JH/go-interview-practice/challenge-7/learning.md

-# Learning Materials for Bank Account with Error Handling
+# Bank Account Learning Materials (with Error Handling)

 ## Error Handling in Go

-Error handling is a critical aspect of writing robust Go programs.
+Error handling is a crucial aspect of writing robust Go programs.
 This challenge focuses on implementing a banking system with proper error handling techniques.

 ### Basic Error Handling

-Go uses explicit error handling with return values instead of exceptions:
+Go uses return values for explicit error handling, rather than exceptions:

 ```go
 // Function that may return an error